Nigerian Economic Summit Group: The Nigerian Economic Summit

-The structure of the Policy Commissions of the NESG is made up of sub-groups which are otherwise known as Thematic groups.
-There are 44 thematic groups that make up the policy commission structure of the NESG.
+The annual Nigerian Economic Summit (NES) is organised in collaboration with the Federal Ministry of Budget and National Planning.
+The Summit is a yearly gathering of high-level public and private sector leaders in Abuja, the nation’s capital, for dialogue on Nigeria’s economic management.

+It brings together chief executives and top-level decision-makers from the private sector and the highest level policymaking officials from the public sector to discuss how best to grow the economy and to monitor the progress being made.
+Traditionally, the President of the Federal Republic of Nigeria (FRN), the Vice President, Ministers and other top-level government officials participate actively at the NES.

 Partnerships

 NESG/NGF Economic Roundtable (NNER)

 The NESG/NGF Economic Roundtable (NNER) roundtable is a partnership between the Nigerian Governors’ Forum and the NESG.
 The roundtable works with sub-nationals to promote economic cooperation in clusters capable of taking advantage of economic corridors to create jobs in logistics, agriculture, storage and others.

 Nigeria Triple Helix Roundtable (NTHR)

-The Nigeria Triple Helix Roundtable (NTHR) was launched on the 20th of Sept 2019 as a permanent platform for implementing the government-academia-industry collaboration towards fostering economic growth and national development in Nigeria.
+The Nigeria Triple Helix Roundtable (NTHR) was launched on the 20th of September 2019 as a permanent platform for implementing the government-academia-industry collaboration towards fostering economic growth and national development in Nigeria.
 It is the first practical expression of the Triple-Helix model in the country, coming after the signing of an MoU between the National Universities Commission (NUC) (for academia) and the Nigerian Economic Summit Group (NESG) (for industry), and the interactive session and retreat which held thereafter.

-While the primary objective of the academia-industry collaboration is to revitalize the Nigeria higher education system, the broader long-term objective is to facilitate a tripartite partnership between the government, academia and industry such that the three actors can actively collaborate to develop solutions to critical problems and implement an agenda for economic growth.
-The NTHR seeks to enhance collaboration between these actors for the primary objective of stimulating growth by transitioning into an innovation-led and knowledge-driven economy.